tejnal/tejnal-stocks-app/README.md

 ##  Step6: Implement Service layer
-   1) The core logic of the business requirement is handled in this section, rest of the section just building block to support tht application.
+   1) The core logic of the business requirement is handled in this section, rest of the section just building block to support that application.

    2)In this service i have covered all the customer transaction use cases like createOrder, fetchOrder, fetchOrderSummary etc

 ## Step7: Implement RestController
-   1) Auth controller will be taken care of Authentication and Authorization user and admin group
+   1) Auth controller will be taken care of Authentication and Authorization of user and admin group
-   2) part of the this assignment i have implemented three end point which named createOrder, fetchOrder, fetchOrderSummary
+   2) part of the this assignment i have implemented three end points which named createOrder, fetchOrder, fetchOrderSummary

 ## Step 8: Dockerise The application